 Back in 2010, Tim Birnie, president of Birnie Electric noticed a need for a leader in the industry to promote residential electrical safety.

-“I felt like there was a lack of education or resources available to the public … I wanted to start a residential division that not only performed the conventional inspections and repairs but also was at the forefront of public education and safety,” Tim Birnie says.
+“I felt like there was a lack of education and resources available to the public … I wanted to start a residential division that not only performed the conventional inspections and repairs but also was at the forefront of public education and safety,” Birnie says.

 The Home Safe Difference: